Azure/SaaS-Private-Connectivity/documentation/tutorials/tutorial3.md

 az ad sp show --id <YOUR_SERVICE_PRINCIPAL_CLIENT_ID> -o tsv --query "objectId"
 ```

 And add an authorization with _Reader_ access (role definition ID _acdd72a7-3385-48ef-bd42-f606fba81ae7_).

+Add an authorization for your logged in user as well.
+Go to Azure Active Directory and get the Object Id for your user and give it _Contributor_ access (role definition ID b24988ac-6180-42a0-ab88-20f7382dd24c) (See: https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-users-profile-azure-portal).
+This will allow you to make changes to the resource group where the managed application components are deployed.

 ```json
 {